xiangmingcai/UMOT/README.md

 For the whole UMOT project, fcs files from Aurora and Xenith were already tested and supported.🔓

-If you find any bug💔, fell free to post in the [Issues](https://github.com/xiangmingcai/UMOT/issues).
+If you find any bug💔, you may post in the [Issues](https://github.com/xiangmingcai/UMOT/issues).
+Also, feel free to reach out to us with an e-mail if you need specific assistance or if you got any suggestions.

 Note: UMOT is complete static, meaning everything you do with UMOT is 100% local.
 No data will be sent out, and we do not store any user information.